kappaservices/kappaservices/README.md

 ### Obs: Kappa AI New Generation, does not use bigdata.

-### Initial Lecture : Artificial intelligence using C, Herbert Schildt
+### Initial reading : Artificial intelligence using C, Herbert Schildt

 ### Learning